Yi Hwang: Biography

 Yi Hwang was disillusioned by the power struggles and discord in the royal court during the later years of King Jungjong's reign and left political office.
 However, he was continuously brought out of retirement and held several positions away from the royal court and in rural areas.
 He was the governor of Danyang at 48 and governor of Punggi afterwards.
 During his days at Pungi he redeveloped and improved the private Neo-Confucian academy Baekundong Seowon established by his predecessor Ju Se-bung.

-He was named Daesaseong (대사성, head instructor) of Sungkyunkwan in 1552 but turned down other prominent offices later on.
+He was named Daesaseong (head instructor) of Sungkyunkwan in 1552 but turned down other prominent offices later on.
 In 1560, he established the Dosan seodang and engrossed himself in meditation, study, and teaching his disciples.
 King Myeongjong tried to coax him back to political office, but he was steadfast in his devotion to study.
 He finally returned to the royal court at 67 upon the king's request when envoys from the Ming dynasty came to Seoul.
 When King Myeongjong suddenly died, his successor King Seonjo appointed Yi Hwang as Yejo panseo (minister of rites) but he declined and returned to his home once again.

 However, the king continuously called Yi Hwang back and unable to refuse further, he resumed office at the age of 68 and wrote many advisory documents including Seonghak sipdo ("Ten Diagrams on Sage Learning").
 He also gave lectures from the teachings of Song dynasty Confucian scholars Cheng Yi and Cheng Hao, I Ching, Analects, and Zhang Zai in royal presence.
 He finally retired from politics at the age of 70 and died in 1570.